 An elegant university town, Aix-en-Provence offers something for everyone in addition to a great education.
 There are cafes, cinemas, restaurants, discotheques, museums, churches, monuments, bookstores, festivals and concerts to satisfy a wide range of interests.

-The IAU School of Humanities and Social Sciences
+IAU College - The School of Humanities and Social Sciences

 Classes at The School of Humanities and Social Sciences are taught in English or in French.
 The curriculum is broad, offering archeology, art history, studio art, French language, literature, and civilization, European and international studies, social sciences, business, comparative literature, economics, education, government, history, philosophy, political science, and psychology.